-A Seasonal SBA CAPLine provides up to $5 million for seasonal increases in accounts receivable, inventory or related labor costs.
+A Seasonal SBA CAPLine provides up to $5 million for seasonal increases in accounts receivable, inventory, or related labor costs.
 You cannot use a seasonal SBA line of credit to refinance debt.
 Furthermore, you cannot use the funds as a way to maintain a consistent activity level during the slow periods of your business cycle, such as avoiding laying people off if there isn’t work.

 To qualify for a Seasonal CAPLine, in addition to the 7(a) requirements your business needs:

-- At least 1 year of operations
+- At least one year of operations

 - A demonstrated pattern of seasonal activity to justify the need for the SBA line of credit

 2. Contract SBA Line of Credit Qualifications